 Benefits and Perks

-A little less than half of the survey participants report receiving paid vacation days, but just one-third of alumni are paid for sick leave.
-A large number of alumni receive health insurance, and a fair number of former students get dental coverage.
-To plan for old age, most alums maintain savings accounts through a company's 401(k) plan.
-Auburn University alumni are rewarded with additional benefits, such as a company-subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.
+When it comes to paid time off, there is more lenience involving vacation than illness; slightly less than half of the survey participants get vacation time, whereas just one in four survey participants get paid sick leave.
+A large number of alumni receive health insurance, and a fair number of graduates get dental coverage.
+Most survey participants take advantage of a 401(k) plan.
+Additional perks enjoyed by Auburn University grads include a company-subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.